8.4 Issues and Trends in Film

 The Hollywood “dream factory,” as Hortense Powdermaker labeled it in her 1950 book on the movie industry (Powdermaker), manufactures an experience that combines art with a commercial product (James, 1989) .
 While the studios of today do not practice vertical integration to the same extent as during the studio system era, the coordinated efforts of a film’s production team still resemble a machine calibrated for mass production.
 The films the studios churn out result from a capitalist enterprise that ultimately looks to the “bottom line” to guide most major decisions.
 Hollywood operates an industry, and as in any other industry in a mass market, its success relies on control of production resources and “raw materials” and on its access to mass distribution and marketing strategies to maximize the product’s reach and minimize competition (Belton).
 In this way, Hollywood has an enormous influence on the films to which the public has access.

-James Cameron’s Titanic (1997), the second-highest-grossing movie of all time , saw such success largely because it centered around a famous tragedy, contained predictable plot elements, and appealed to the widest possible range of audience demographics with romance, action, expensive special effects, and epic scope—meeting the blockbuster standard on several levels.
+James Cameron’s Titanic, the fourth-highest-grossing movie of all time, saw such success largely because it centered around a famous tragedy, contained predictable plot elements, and appealed to the widest possible range of audience demographics with romance, action, expensive special effects, and epic scope—meeting the blockbuster standard on several levels.
 The film’s astronomical $200 million production cost required the backing of two studios, Paramount and 20th Century Fox (Hansen & Garcia-Meyers).
-However, the rash of high-budget, and high-grossing, films that have appeared since—Harry Potter and the Sorcerer’s Stone and its sequels (2002–2011), Avatar (2009), Alice in Wonderland (2010), The Lord of the Rings films (2001–2003), The Dark Knight (2008), and others—indicate that, for the time being, the blockbuster standard will continue to drive Hollywood production.
+However, the rash of high-budget, and high-grossing, films that have appeared since—Harry Potter and the Sorcerer’s Stone and its sequels, Avatar , The Last Jedi, The Lord of the Rings films, The Dark Knight, Frozen, and others—indicate that, for the time being, the blockbuster standard will continue to drive Hollywood production.

 While the blockbuster still drives the industry, the formulaic nature of most Hollywood films of the 1980s, 1990s, and into the 2000s has opened a door for independent films to make their mark on the industry.
-Audiences have welcomed movies like Fight Club (1999), Lost in Translation (2003), and Juno (2007) as a change from standard Hollywood blockbusters.
+Audiences have welcomed movies like Fight Club, Lost in Translation, and Juno as a change from standard Hollywood blockbusters, a trend that has continued with recent acclaimed films such as Get Out, Parasite, and Everything Everywhere All at Once.
 Few independent films reached the mainstream audience during the 1980s, but some developments in that decade paved the way for their increased popularity in the coming years.
 The Sundance Film Festival (originally the U.S. Film Festival) began in Park City, Utah, in 1980 as a way for independent filmmakers to showcase their work.
 Since then, the festival has grown to garner more public attention, and now often represents an opportunity for independents to find market backing from larger studios.
 In 1989, Steven Soderbergh’s sex, lies, and videotape, released by Miramax, became the first independent to break out of the art-house circuit and find its way into the multiplexes.

-In the 1990s and 2000s, independent directors like the Coen brothers, Wes Anderson, Sofia Coppola, and Quentin Tarantino made significant contributions to contemporary cinema.
+In the 1990s and 2000s, independent directors like the Coen brothers, Wes Anderson, Sofia Coppola, Quentin Tarantino, Chloe Zhao, Ari Aster, and Greta Gerwig made significant contributions to contemporary cinema, while studios like A24 revolutionized cinema.
 Tarantino’s 1994 film, Pulp Fiction, garnered attention for its experimental narrative structure, witty dialogue, and nonchalant approach to violence.
 It became the first independent film to break $100 million at the box office, proving that movies produced outside of the big six studios can elicit financial windfalls (Bergan, 2006).

 In today’s interconnected world, the impact of international cinema continues to be significant.
 The booming entertainment industry in Asia, for example, has fostered a cross-cultural exchange with Hollywood.
-Remakes of popular Japanese horror films like The Ring (2005), Dark Water (2005), and The Grudge (2004) have found success in the U.S., while Chinese martial arts epics like Crouching Tiger, Hidden Dragon (2000), Hero (2002), and House of Flying Daggers (2004) have captivated global audiences.
-Meanwhile, U.S. studios have sought to tap into the thriving Asian market by acquiring the rights to films from South Korea, Japan, and Hong Kong, adapting them for Western audiences.
-For instance, recent successes include Parasite (South Korea, 2019), Squid Game (South Korea, 2021), and RRR (India, 2022), which have demonstrated the growing influence of international cinema and the diversity of storytelling that exists beyond Hollywood (Lee, 2005).
+Remakes of popular Japanese horror films like The Ring, Dark Water, and The Grudge have found success in the U.S., while Chinese martial arts epics like Crouching Tiger, Hidden Dragon, Hero, and House of Flying Daggers have captivated global audiences.
+Meanwhile, U.S. studios have sought to tap into the thriving Asian market by acquiring the rights to films from South Korea, Japan, and Hong Kong, adapting them for Western audiences (Lee, 2005).
+For instance, recent successes include Parasite (South Korea), Squid Game (South Korea), and RRR (India), which have demonstrated the growing influence of international cinema and the diversity of storytelling that exists beyond Hollywood.

 Cultural Imperialism or Globalization?